The Green Deal Cardiff

 provided there is no more than 100mm (4 inches) of existing loft insulation.

-Loft Insulation Grants are still available to everyone in Cardiff?
+Loft Insulation Grants are still available in Cardiff.

-We do of course undertake work where the customer simply pays for the job where no funding is available, i.e. where the existing insulation is greater that 100mm.
+We do of course undertake work where the customer simply pays for the job where no funding is available, i.e. where the existing insulation is greater that 100mm (4 inches), or they do not qualify for a Grant.

 How is Loft Insulation Funded?

-The Government have (for at least another couple of years) massive European targets to reduce Carbon Emissions.
+The Government have massive European targets to reduce Carbon Emissions.
 The Government, as Governments do, passed the buck and they gave a Legal Obligation to the Gas and Electricity companies to reduce Carbon Emissions.

 In April 2017, the system was simplified and an energy assessment is no longer required in order to calculate the amount of Carbon Emissions saved by insulating a loft.
 Instead the Government have "deemed" an amount of Carbon Emission savings for each type of property - terraced, semi-detached, 2 bed, 3 bed etc.